Bengal post-poll violence: Seven held by CBI in BJP worker's death case | Law-Order

 The CBI, which is probing cases of political violence in the aftermath of assembly elections in Bengal, has arrested seven persons in connection with the death of BJP worker Manik Moitra in Sitalkuchi area of Cooch Behar district, agency sources said on Friday.

-The accused are residents of a village in Cooch Behar, according to the sources.
+The accused are residents of a village in Cooch Behar, the sources said.

-They will be produced before a court in the district, the sources added.

 Initially, a complaint was registered at a police station in Sitalkuchi.